-Time Management for Music Makers
+Time Management and the Music Business

-From being someone who’s opening a digital audio workstation (DAW) for the first time, to operating as a seasoned professional, time management is of vital importance to all of us.
+From being someone who’s opening a digital audio workstation (DAW) for the first time to operating as a seasoned professional, time management is of vital importance to all of us.
 Everyone deals with distractions, brick walls, and not enough hours in the day.
 But there are ways to plan those hours out, stay on schedule, and keep from wasting too much time.

 Whether you’re trying to learn Ableton for the first time or you’ve been mixing and mastering for years, you’ll need to stick to a schedule for the month, the week, and on a daily basis.
 If you have three clients coming into your studio, make sure you have their work queued up and ready to go.

 Nothing screams unprofessional like an engineer fumbling around his desktop looking for a file (more on that later).
 An amateur needs the same attention to detail, just at a different level.
 Set goals for yourself every day.
 It could be adding samples to the stage, understanding beats per minute (BPM), and a filing system that’s easy to follow.